henspace/text2lesson-docs/docs/formatting/add-maths.md

 # Adding maths, or if you prefer, math

-_Text2Lesson_ provides some very limited support for formatting maths.
-It's fast and lightweight, but only intended for handling very simple equations.
+_Text2Lesson_ provides some very limited support for formatting maths at the moment.
+It's fast and lightweight, but only intended for handling very, very simple equations.
 Throw something complicated at it, and it will almost certainly get it wrong.
-With those limitations in mind, let's see what it can do.
+With those limitations in mind, let's see what it can currently do.

-Support for MathJax will be coming.
+For complex maths, support for MathML will be coming soon, so watch this space.

 # Inserting maths